ericdear/Colossal-Caves/README.md

           "take x" where x is an item in that room "inventory" to look what the player has

+## Documentation of RoomTest.java
+getConnectedRoom() looks good. no errors in any of the test case all there is is a setter to set the connected room and a getter so it doesnt take many test cases to know that my hashmap is working perfectly.

 ## Statement of Individual Work
 By the action of submitting this work for grading, I certify that this assignment is my own work, based on my personal study.
 I also certify that no parts of this assignment have previously been submitted for assessment in any other course, except where specific permission has been granted.
 Finally, I certify that I have not copied in part or whole or otherwise plagiarised the work of other persons.